mikeyhogarth/rack_with_sprockets/README.md

 Rack with Sprockets
 ===================

-Simple template set up to run sprockets within the context of a basic rack application.
+Simple template set up to run sprockets within a basic one page rack application.
 I use this for messing around with coffeescript / sass outside of the rails context.

 To use: